aqibchou/Predictive-Load-Balancer/README.md

 **Q-learning can be checkpointed but does not persist automatically.** The Q-table is saved to disk only when `/scaling/save` is called explicitly.
 By default the agent starts fresh on each restart.
 Call `/scaling/load` after startup to resume a previously trained policy, or `/scaling/reset` to wipe and retrain from scratch.

+**Initial Prophet models achieved near-perfect R2 due to data leakage.** Lag features inadvertently included current traffic when predicting current traffic.
+The fix required shifting all lag features by one additional period so predictions at time T only use data from T-1 and earlier.
+Train/test splits are strictly chronological for the same reason.

 ---

 ## Dataset